 Geographical Analysis of Quantum Computing Market

-Together, North America and Europe are expected to hold over 78% share cumulatively in the quantum computing market in 2030.
+Together, North America and Europe are expected to hold almost 78% share cumulatively in the quantum computing market in 2030.
 All the major investments are being recorded in the U.S., Canada, Germany, the U.K., and Russia.
 In the U.S., National Aeronautics and Space Administration (NASA), the National Security Agency (NSA), and the Los Alamos National Laboratory are involved in this technology related projects.
 Furthermore, the regions are exhibiting an accelerating number of partnerships and collaborations, along with a rising number of start-ups investing into and developing quantum technologies.
 North America is expected to continue to lead the market throughout the forecast period, where the European market is projected to register the fastest growth.

 Competitive Landscape of Quantum Computing Market